alexpool670/Value-and-risks-of-experiementation/README.md

 9. [Further Reading](#further-reading)

 ## Introduction
 A/B testing is a cornerstone of data-driven decision-making, enabling businesses and researchers to evaluate the impact of changes in a controlled and measurable way.
-However, without strict methodology, experimentation can lead to misleading conclusions.
+However, without strict methodology, experimentation can lead to unrealiable or misleading conclusions.
 This project highlights the importance of rigorous experimentation and demonstrates key concepts through Python simulations.

 ## Why We Experiment
 Experimentation allows us to: